obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ## Basic Task Structure

+{: .released }
+The following description relates to a restructuring of the rendered tasks that was introduced in Tasks X.Y.Z.

 The Tasks plugin renders a task in the following structure (this refers to query results, but the Reading View is the same exact the top-most containers):

 ```markdown